ISL: Sergio Lobera has to prove his credentials against Bengaluru FC | Goal.com

 ISL: Sergio Lobera has to prove his credentials against Bengaluru FC

 Among the coaches who have a minimum of 50 ISL matches under their belt, Lobera is up there with the best Points Per Match (PPM) average of 1.81, followed by Antonio Habas (1.67) and Steve Coppell (1.47).
-But when it comes to Bengaluru, for a club he has faced seven times in his managerial career, the former FC Goa coach has recorded the lowest PPM of 0.57 (W1, D1, L5).
+But when it comes to Bengaluru, for a club he has faced six times in his managerial career, the former FC Goa coach has recorded the lowest PPM of 0.67 (W1, D1, L4).

+He was technically the head coach for seven games when his side faced Bengaluru but was on the bench for only six of them as he served a one-game ban in Goa's 2-1 loss to Bengaluru in January 2020 owing to his sending off in the 4-3 win over Chennaiyin in the game before that.

 His only victory (4-3) while leading the Goan side against Bengaluru came when the opponents were reduced to 10 men on account of Gurpreet Singh Sandhu's sending off.